wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

-= How to change amount of images loading on gallery page? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= Is it possible to create target blank links? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have target blank field below link field of the gallery image.

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview